ThePugSummoner/testrepository/README.md

 ## Edited file readme.md

-It's markdown file in repository
+It's a markdown file in repository